Amit4529/OncoScan---Skin-Cancer-Detection/README.md

 Current Accuracy - 73-74%

+Server is not connected due to memory limit exceeded on render/replit platforms, but the modal is completely ready

 🎯 The goal is to support **early and reliable detection** of malignant skin lesions, potentially saving lives through timely diagnosis.

 ---